aatango/f2/README.md

 ## FAQ
 ### Why?
-There are two main motivations for this endeavour: firstly, the desire to procude a "non-trivial" project to help me develop my software development skills; it also has the long term goal of becoming an alternative to an educational tool that existed at the time I was studying structural engineering (which seems to have since gone behind a registration paywall).
+There are two main motivations for this endeavour: firstly, the desire to procude a "non-trivial" project to help me develop my software development skills; it also has the long term goal of becoming an alternative to an educational tool that existed at the time I was studying structural engineering (which seems to have since gone behind a registration wall).

+### To-do
+Get a minimal viable product out, then add some extra functionality without breaking compatibility, before updating to planar frame analysis.

+The following is a non-exhaustive roadmap:

+1. Planar truss (1 material, and 1 cross-section);
+	* \+ _m_ materials;
+	* \+ _n_ cross-sections;
+2. Planar frame (with all of the above);
+	* \+ beam loads;